Mysteriza/ESP8266Display-BME680/README.md

 * **301+:** Severely Polluted

 The device displays this scale as an "AQS" (Air Quality Status) string for easy interpretation.
 The `Acc` (Accuracy) value indicates the BSEC algorithm's confidence level (0=stabilizing, 1=low, 2=medium, 3=high).
 High accuracy is typically achieved after the device runs for a while.

-### Serial Monitor Commands
-Connect to the device using the Arduino Serial Monitor at a baud rate of **115200**.
-* `getbaseline`: Prints the current gas resistance baseline value and its readiness status.
-* `resetbaseline`: Resets the stored gas baseline, forcing the device to start a new calibration cycle.
-Useful when moving the device to a completely new long-term environment.